nvietanh/wise/matlab/experiment/1 Synthetic/README.md

-# WISE: Wasserstein Inverse-covariance Shrinkage Estimator, Synthetic experiment
+# WISE: Wasserstein Inverse covariance Shrinkage Estimator, Synthetic experiment

 This folder contains the source code for the for synthetic experiment.